juliehutchinson001/udacity_google_scholarship/mockup-to-article/reflections.md

 9. Color is used to change the color.
 10. Every CSS statement is made up of a selector and a declaration block.
 The __selector__ tells the browser what HTML element we want to style and the __declaration block__ tells the browser what styles need to be applied to that HTML.

+---
+# MVC
+>* Controllers process incoming requests, handle user input and interactions, and execute appropriate application logic.
+>* A controller class typically calls a separate view component to generate the HTML markup for the request.